palantir/bulldozer/README.md

 converting the legacy configuration into an equivalent `v1` configuration internally.

-The upgrade process is therefore to deploy the latest version of bulldozer with both `configuration_path` and `configuration_v0_path` configured, and to enable the bulldozer Github App on all organizations where it was previously installed.
+The upgrade process is therefore to deploy the latest version of bulldozer with both `configuration_path` and `configuration_v0_path` configured, and to enable the bulldozer GitHub App on all organizations where it was previously installed.

 ## Contributing